-Data backups
+Data Backups

-BaseSpace Clarity LIMS cloud undergoes a rigorous backup process to protect against data loss or disaster.
+BaseSpace Clarity LIMS systems in the cloud undergo a rigorous backup process to protect against data loss or disaster.
 Data are backed up using an automated system.
 Both the database and associated external data files and appropriate system configuration are backed up.
 Backups are stored in an S3 storage area only accessible by authorized staff only.

-Illumina retains three sets of backups:
+Illumina retains 3 sets of backups:

-- Hourly backups are retained for two days after they are created - Daily backups are retained for one month after they are created - Monthly backups are retained for 13 months after they are created
+- Hourly backups are retained for 2 days after they are created - · Daily backups are retained for 1 month after they are created - Monthly backups are retained for 13 months after they are created

-Disaster recovery
+Disaster Recovery